xcart/xcart-docs/_pages/kb_en/modules/avatax_sales_tax_automation/avatax_sales_tax_automation_module_system_requirements_and_installation.md

 To be able to successfully install and use the AvaTax Sales Tax Automation addon, you need a working copy of X-Cart 5 installed on your server.

-The addon can be obtained via X-Cart’s Marketplace.
+The addon can be obtained from the X-Cart App Store.

- For general addon installation instructions, see {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.
+ For general addon installation instructions, see {% link "Installing Addons from the the X-Cart App Store" ref_Vn1mMUw9 %}.

 As a result, you should have the addon "AvaTax Sales Tax Automation" listed in your store's Installed Addons section: